saljinlr/beachwood-hoa-public/index.md

 The annual assessment for 2025 is $243.
 Please send a check or money order payable to "Beachwood Homeowners Association, Inc." to the above mailing address.

+## Violations

+All home owners are bound by the Covenants and restrictions.
+Violations of the restrictions will be handled in accordance with the HOA's [published procedures](violations).

 ## Documents and Records

 Public documents, including board meeting minutes, governing documents, architectural forms, notices, and more are available here.